Futures studies: Overview

 As a field, futures studies expands on the research component, by emphasizing the communication of a strategy and the actionable steps needed to implement the plan or plans leading to the preferable future.
 It is in this regard, that futures studies evolves from an academic exercise to a more traditional business-like practice, looking to better prepare organizations for the future.

 Futures studies does not generally focus on short term predictions such as interest rates over the next business cycle, or of managers or investors with short-term time horizons.
 Most strategic planning, which develops goals and objectives with time horizons of one to three years, is also not considered futures.
 Plans and strategies with longer time horizons that specifically attempt to anticipate possible future events are definitely part of the field.
 Learning about medium and long-term developments may at times be observed from their early signs.
 As a rule, futures studies is generally concerned with changes of transformative impact, rather than those of an incremental or narrow scope.

-The futures field also excludes those who make future predictions through professed supernatural means.

 To complete a futures study, a domain is selected for examination.
 The domain is the main idea of the project, or what the outcome of the project seeks to determine.
 Domains can have a strategic or exploratory focus and must narrow down the scope of the research.
 It examines what will, and more importantly, will not be discussed in the research.

 Futures practitioners study trends focusing on STEEP (Social, Technological, Economic, Environments and Political) baselines.
 Baseline exploration examine current STEEP environments to determine normal trends, called baselines.
 Next, practitioners use scenarios to explore different futures outcomes.
 Scenarios examine how the future can be different.